-My first thought was ChatBot.
-I see ChatBot as part engagement and part automation, the former to engage users in a world of interaction dominated by text messages and the latter for streamlining customer service oriented tasks.
+My first thought was chat bot.
+I see chat bot as part engagement and part automation, the former to engage users in a world of interaction dominated by text messages and the latter for streamlining customer service tasks.

 As I seeked like-minded individuals to join my team, I merged my idea with another on the automation of dining experiences.
 Because we thought, why not merge based on the commonality of health?

-The beauty of design thinking is we fail but iterate quickly.
-We began the process by identifying our first problem statement.
-The trick is to keep the question open and not writing the problem statement to fit the solution.
-Because well, our user research findings eventually proved the solution irrelevant.
+We started by framing a "How might we" problem statement.
+The trick is to keep the question open and not write the problem statement to fit the solution.
+Because, well, our user research findings eventually proved this first problem statement irrelevant.

 With that, we reframed our problem statement.

 Wellness refers to three main pillars - Health for physical health, Smarts for mental health, and Happiness for all of the above.

 S M A R T S

-Workshops to stimulate Creativity & Innovation
+Workshops to Stimulate Creativity & Innovation

 H A P P I N E S S